FURK4NGG/esp32-cam_camera/README.md

 ## 🎉 Run
-1 `Connect the battery to the board`
+1. `Connect the battery to the board`
+2. `Disconnect the IO0-GND connection(disable programming mode)`
-2. `Reset the esp32cam`
+3. `Press the reset button on the esp32cam`
-3. `You are ready to use your mini camera`
+4. `You are ready to use your mini camera`

 ## 🔒 License